jondkinney/docusign_rest/README.md

   * Password
   * Integrator Key

-and create the config/initializers/docusign\_rest.rb file for you.
-If the file was unable to be created the rake task will output the config block for you to manually add to an initializer.
+and create the config/initializers/docusign\_rest.rb file in your Rails app for you.
+If the file was unable to be created, the rake task will output the config block for you to manually add to an initializer.

+**Note** please run the below task and ensure your initializer is in place before attempting to use any of the methods in this gem.
+Without the initializer this gem will not be able to properly authenticate you to the DocuSign REST API.

     $ bundle exec rake docusign_rest:generate_config